armor-ai/CrossMiner/README.md

 UI | ui, interface, design, layout, gui, ux, clunky, redesign, aesthetic, navigation, usability, desing, sleek, appearance, aesthetically, intuitive, minimalistic, ugly, slick, graphic, unintuitive

 ## Result Explanation
 The proportions of each issue among user reviews are saved in `Output/Analyze_results`.
-The first line is the total statistics, and the last three lines correspond to the three platforms.
+The first line is the total statistics, and the last three lines correspond to the statistics of three platforms.

 `example******89205******38042******0.42646******114******0.003******72******0.00189******0.63158******3.44251******2.25439******0.34513******1.375******0.60058******0.39008`
 indicate: